Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

 # Adding some traditional game mechanics might fix this, but the motivation for adding it is “filler” to make the areas between story less boring.
 That doesn’t seem like a good reason to do anything.
 Ideally a game’s mechanics ARE the reason for the game existing.

 # Maybe I should think about this another way.
 How do story-driven games make exploration interesting from moment to moment?

 # Phoenix Wright games are mostly a series of puzzle scavenger hunts.

 # What about point-and-click adventure games?
 I played some as a kid and most of the fun I had was just clicking random things just to see what would happen.
 That approach means giving the player a way to interact with anything and having them react in interesting ways.

 # An RPG already has a contextual “talk” or “interact” so… make things animate in amusing ways when you “talk” to them?
 That seems too nonsensical for a story like this.

 # Final Fantasy games are story-driven but fill their exploration with unrelated combat that tends to have very little to do with the story most of the time.
 It’s just sort of gameplay existing along side the story.
 But those games design their gameplay well enough to work.

 # I tend to feel that adding combat to a game is kind of an over-used generic approach to “gameplay.”
 Yes it works.
 But it doesn’t make sense in every situation or story.

-# Gameplay isn't about mechanics anyway.
-It's about player objectives; the goals and challenges you give them.
+# Gameplay isn’t about mechanics anyway.
+It’s about the game you’re playing with the player.
 Guessing.
 Hiding.
 Searching.
 Chasing.
 Escaping.
 Aiming.
 Evading.
-Gameplay is what you're asking the player to accomplish.
-Mechanics are just ways for the player to attempt those things.
+It’s what you’re asking the player to accomplish.
+Mechanics are just a means for the player to attempt those things.

 # Maybe I can just replace the boring maps in my game with ones that lend themselves more to the story interactions?
 It’s already interesting to explore towns filled with characters to talk to since “talk” is your main way of interacting with everything.